Tax residence in the canton of origin as a problem for singles

 Complainant X was not able to provide evidence of a lack of ties with his place of work, as he had contacts with other professors, assistants and other employees of the University.
 In this context, it did not help that the complainant worked in Ticino every week, always returned to Canton of Ticino on weekends, and that he had to be able to find a job at the university. was a member of various organizations in Ticino, as well as supporting his elderly mother.
 In the opinion of the Federal Supreme Court, the contacts and links with the canton of origin Ticino is not sufficiently pronounced to refute the presumption in question.
 X had his centre of life and therefore his tax residence in the Canton of Fribourg - on Location of his workplace.

-Nor was complainant A able to convince the Lausanne judges.
-By means of bank statements, electricity bills, confirmations from parents, the Samaritan association and the tambourine and Pfeifenverein she tried to overturn the presumption of the Federal Court without success.
-A could not sufficiently demonstrate that she had spent most of her weekends in the family canton of Valais returned.
-Likewise, the participation in local and municipal activities did not, in the view of the judge, allow the conclusion to be drawn that the complainant had not been registered in the Canton of Valais tax law database.
-I would have a place of residence.
-The taxpayers' ties to Canton of Valais proved to be too close for the presumption of the Federal Court to be successfully refuted.
-A was in Zurich, at the place where she works.
-With both rulings, Federal Supreme Court confirmed its consistent practice of assuming tax domicile at the place of work at the above-mentioned Person category.
+Appellant A was also unable to convince the Lausanne judges.
+Using bank statements, utility bills, confirmations from her parents, the Samaritan association and the tambourine and pipe association, she tried unsuccessfully to overturn the Federal Court's assumption.
+A could not sufficiently demonstrate that she returned to the family canton of Valais most weekends.
+Similarly, the participation in local and communal activities did not, in the opinion of the judges, allow the conclusion that the complainant was resident for tax purposes in the canton of Valais.
+The taxpayer's ties to the canton of Valais proved to be too weak for the Federal Court's presumption to be successfully rebutted.
+A was assessed in Zurich, the place where she worked.
+With both rulings, the Federal Supreme Court confirmed its established practice of presuming tax domicile at the place of work for the above-mentioned category of persons.

 With both judgments, the Federal Supreme Court confirmed its constant practice of presuming tax domicile at the place of work for the above-mentioned category of persons.